deepin-community/graphicsmagick/README.txt

   lossless coding mode JPEG extension introduced in IJG JPEG v9 (which is not compatible with standard lossless JPEG!).

-  GraphicsMagick supports both 8-bit and 12-bit JPEG, but unfortunately it does not yet support both at once.
+  GraphicsMagick supports 8-bit, 12-bit, and 16-bit JPEG, provided a
+  JPEG library (e.g. libjpeg-turbo) which supports those depths.

 * GraphicsMagick requires the JasPer Project's JasPer library from https://jasper-software.github.io/jasper/ to read and write the JPEG-2000 format.
-Due to security concerns, using the latest version of JasPer (3.0.0 or later) is recommended.
+Due to security concerns, using the latest version of JasPer is always recommended.
+Note that modern JasPer requires C'11 (2011) language support.

 * On Unix-type systems, Windows/MinGW, and Windows/Cygwin,
   GraphicsMagick requires libltdl from libtool in order to support